atamalu/Scraping-Fangraphs/Pt_2_Data_Acquisition_and_Cleaning.md

 ```

 Now let’s write a function that retrieves a table using any url
 parameters we might want.
-In this case, we can use piping from the
+In this case, we will use piping from the
 `dplyr` package to make the code more readable.

 ``` r